Basalt Columns of Iceland—Hexagonal Rocks of Wonder

 Svartifoss Waterfall

-Svartifoss waterfall is one of Iceland's most renowned natural attractions, located in Skaftafell Nature Reserve in Vatnajokull National Park.
-This waterfall is particularly famous for its dramatic backdrop of dark basalt columns that inspired its name, which translates to "Black Falls."
+Svartifoss Waterfall, located in Skaftafell Nature Reserve in Vatnajokull National Park, is particularly famous for its dramatic backdrop of dark basalt columns.
+These formations inspired its name, which translates to "Black Falls."

-Kirkjugolfid, or the "Church Floor," is a natural wonder located in South Iceland, near the town of Kirkjubaejarklaustur.
-It's a well-preserved natural basalt column pavement, which resembles a man-made floor, thus inspiring its name.
+Kirkjugolf, or the "Church Floor," is a natural wonder located in South Iceland, near the town of Kirkjubaejarklaustur.
+It’s composed of a well-preserved natural basalt column pavement, which resembles a man-made floor, thus inspiring its name.

-Despite looking like remnants of an ancient settlement, the formation is not man-made but rather an expanse of basalt stone slabs that slowly eroded when the sea covered the area.
-There has, in fact, never been a settlement in the area.
+While Kirkjugolf may look like the remnants of an ancient settlement, the “Church Floor” was actually formed by an expanse of basalt stone slabs that slowly eroded as the sea covered the area.
+In fact, there has never been a settlement in the area.
+The surprisingly intricate formation is surrounded by grassy fields, distinguishing it in the landscape.

 Dverghamrar Cliffs

-Dverghamrar is less visited than many of the other attractions on this list, making it a nice and quiet stop on your travels where you can park your car, take a stroll around the area, and possibly spot a mythological creature or two.
+Dverghamrar is less crowded than many of the other attractions on this list, making it easy to park your car, stroll around the area, and possibly spot a mythological creature or two.

 Aldeyjarfoss Waterfall